HeavenYoung/YTRefresh/README.md

 # YTRefresh
-This Tool provides  convenient APIs to PullToRefresh for UITableView &amp; UICollectionView including Extensions for UIscrollView
+This Tool provides  convenient API to PullToRefresh for UITableView &amp; UICollectionView including Extensions for UIscrollView